-The Foundation (/about-sussex/college-foundation/) supports the College through fund-raising and relationship-building efforts.
+The Foundation (/about-sussex/college-foundation/) supports the College through fundraising and relationship-building efforts.
 Funds are generated through annual giving campaigns, special events, and grants.
-The funds raised support student success, academic support, faculty and staff support, and innovation, which opens doors for countless community members.
+The funds raised support student success, academic support, faculty and staff support, and innovation, which opens doors for countless members of our community.